 Rabobank plans to invest 5b euros in Dutch rental homes

-The second-largest Dutch lender will set up a 5 billion-euro (S$7.59 billion) fund this year that aims to add 15,000 rental homes to the local market over the next decade, it said in a statement on Saturday.
+The second-largest Dutch lender will set up a five billion euro (S$7.59 billion) fund this year that aims to add 15,000 rental homes to the local market over the next decade, it said in a statement on Saturday.
 With rents ranging from 650 euros to 1,250 euros a month, Rabobank aims to fill the "huge gap" between social housing and expensive rental homes.

 Large cities in the Netherlands are grappling with steep increases in house prices and a lack of availability.
 Policy makers have laid out ambitious targets for building more homes, but property developers face multiple obstacles, including a shortage of workers, rising construction costs and regulation.